hasimy-as/Codebase-Express-Old/README.md

 # Initialize mongodb
 mongod

-# Pro tip
+# Post scriptum
-When unit testing, be sure to initialize mongodb first so the database-related section can be tested.
+- When unit testing, be sure to initialize mongodb first so the database-related section can be tested.

+- Do not forget to change the controller-test section for the :id at line 51 to an existing id of a data on your database to ensure the test works properly.

 ```